TotallyInformation/node-red-contrib-uibuilder/docs/walkthrough1.md

 The rest is really now just testing.

-1. Re-open the uibuilder node and click on the "Open" button.
+1. Re-open the `uibuilder` node and click on the "Open" button.

    This opens a new browser tab showing you your web page.
 It has a title, a couple of buttons showing ways to get data back to Node-RED and a panel that shows the latest message sent from Node-RED.

-2. In the Editor, cancel the uibuilder node's configuration panel and click on the inject node's input button.
+2. In the Editor, cancel the `uibuilder` node's configuration panel and click on the inject node's input button.
    Then check your web page again.

-   You should now see a nicely formatted presentation of the message that the inject node sent to the uibuilder node which, in turn, passed it to your front-end client (the browser).
+   You should now see a nicely formatted presentation of the message that the inject node sent to the `uibuilder` node which, in turn, passed it to your front-end client (the browser).

    _So at this point, you know that you can communicate from Node-RED to your browser.
 If this isn't working, please see the troubleshooting section below._

 3. Now check the debug panel in Node-RED.

    You should see several messages listed there.
-If you check, you will see that they all come from the second output port of the uibuilder node.
+If you check, you will see that they all come from the second output port of the `uibuilder` node.

    That port outputs uibuilder _control_ messages.
-The messages tell you where they came from, either the server (the uibuilder node itself) or the client and what they represent ("Client Connect" for example).
+The messages tell you where they came from, either the server (the `uibuilder` node itself) or the client and what they represent ("Client Connect" for example).
    You will also see a bunch of other properties that tell you things about the connected client browser tab.

-   Note that the top output port on the uibuilder node outputs messages from your client(s).
+   Note that the top output port on the `uibuilder` node outputs messages from your client(s).
 There is a [helper function in the uibuilder client library](client-docs/functions?id=sendmsg-originator-3939-send-a-custom-message-back-to-node-red): `uibuilder.send({...})` that sends a message back to Node-RED.
 The message must be structured the same as a Node-RED message.
 That is to say that it must be a JavaScript object containing properties with values.
 For example: `{ "payload": "Message from the client", "topic": "mymessage" }`.
 See below for more information on working with the front-end code.

    Remember that the Node-RED server and the browser client page run in completely separate contexts (even if they both run on the same device).
-The only communication between them happens because the uibuilder node talks to the uibuilder client library.
+The only communication between them happens because the `uibuilder` node talks to the uibuilder client library.

 4. Send information back to Node-RED from the browser

    Now that you have seen how Node-RED can send a message to the browser, it is time to send a message back.

    The loaded template has a FORM pre-defined.
 You can enter data into the form and press the "eventSend" button.
 Check out the debug panel in the Node-RED editor and you will see a new message there.
-Hover over it to see that it came out of the top port of the uibuilder node.
+Hover over it to see that it came out of the top port of the `uibuilder` node.
 This is the standard message port.
 Messages you send from the browser appear here.

    Check the content of the message and you will see that it contains a msg._ui property with lots of pre-defined data.
 That includes the input from the form.
 This uses the [helper function](client-docs/functions?id=eventsenddomevent-originator-3939-send-a-standard-message-back-to-node-red-in-response-to-a-dom-event) `uibuilder.eventSend(event)`.
 This function makes it extremely easy to send useful information back to Node-RED simply by attaching it to an HTML event such as a button click or input field change.

-You now have a fully working uibuilder configuration with a web page and have seen how to send data between Node-RED, the browser, and back.
+You now have a fully working UIBUILDER configuration with a web page and have seen how to send data between Node-RED, the browser, and back.

 ## Finding and editing your front-end code